Holiday Stress? Here are 9 Tips to Remain Calm and Happy

 5. Buy supplements that can help with stress

 Supplements are not just the type you take when exercising or to help fill nutritional gaps.
 There are some supplements out there that can directly influence stress.
-For anti-stress supplements, we recommend Positelle and Serenelle.
+For anti-stress supplements, we recommend Serenelle.